- Sample some of Japan's best katsuo-no- tataki, vegetarian sushi, doburoku, and other traditional fermentation

 - Rental car and a selection of comfortable/traditional places to stay

 Kochi Prefecture is one of those remote areas of Japan that even many Japanese haven't visited.
-It's best known for raining a lot, having a temperate climate, and selling really great seared bonito - called katsuo-no-tataki (yes, it's on the menu for this tour).
+It's best known for raining a lot and having a temperate climate.
+Kocih sells really great seared bonito - called katsuo-no-tataki (yes, it's on the menu for this tour).
 This overnight 2-day tour takes you to up to nine locations (pending time and availability) that define the types of unique, traditional foods grown and prepared here.
-You will be gaining access to some unique products, including vegetarian sushi (yes there is such a thing), river-grown seaweed, a craftswoman-run koji atelier (she also makes out-of-this-world miso), a women-run cooperative farm, sake, and the world's best katsuo - mentioned above.
-After this sampler tour, we are sure you will want to come back for a more indepth experience.
+You will be gaining access to some unique products.
+These include vegetarian sushi (yes there is such a thing), and river-grown seaweed.
+Then, you will visit a craftswoman-run koji atelier (she also makes out-of-this-world miso), and a women-run cooperative farm.
+Furthermore, you will taste excellent sake, and the world's best katsuo.
+After this sampler tour, we are sure you will want to come back for a more in-depth experience.

 Kochi Prefecture has the longest coastline in Japan exposed to the central pacific ocean and the powerful Kuroshio current welling from the equator and swirling up past the shores of the northwestern rim nations.
 As a result, Kochi's climate is both wet, humid, and subtropical.
 Snow only falls in the high ranges, and the ocean temperature seldom dips below 16 degrees year round.
 This plus the fertile alleuvial soils make for a perfect growing environment for fruit, veges, and river and ocean fish.
 This tour takes you around the West area of Kochi, centering on the famed Shimanto river region, so you can sample various gourmet ingredients and fermentations that are unique to the area.
 The tour is intended for professional and serious home chefs, fermentation fans, and food connoiseurs interested in exploring Japan's traditional agriculture.